samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 5. Verify the installation by checking the version
 6. Refer to the documentation and examples in the Matlallb directory to get started.

+**2.Features**
+Here are the features provided by each script:
+1. Accuracy Measurement – Calculate the classification accuracy of each model to assess its overall prediction performance on the bird species dataset.
+2. LIME-based Feature Relevance – Use LIME (Local Interpretable Model-Agnostic Explanations) to generate visual explanations for each model’s predictions, identifying the key image features influencing those decisions.
+3. IoU Calculation – Compute Intersection over Union (IoU) scores to quantitatively compare the LIME-generated visual explanations with ground-truth regions of interest, ensuring that the models are focusing on relevant features.